Progressive Party (United States, 1948–1955): 1948 election

 The party initially expected Wallace's campaign to cost around $3 million.
 This would come from fundraisers by the PCA, left-wing unions, and admissions to rallies.
 Anita McCormick Blaine, an heiress of International Harvester, donated over $100,000 to the party according to Wallace.
 The party planned on raising $1 million from union organizations, but only raised $9,025 compared to Truman's $1.5 million.
 The membership of the International Fur & Leather Workers Union, under the leadership of communist Ben Gold, was the largest union donors, with over $21,000.
 Over $3.3 million was raised during the campaign, $1.2 million at the national level and $1.3 million at the state and local level.

-If all of the votes Wallace received went to Truman then only the states of Maryland, Michigan, and Maryland would have flipped.
+If all of the votes Wallace received had gone to Truman, then only the states of New York, Michigan, and Maryland would have gone to Truman instead of Dewey.
 Running as peace candidates in the nascent Cold War era, the Wallace-Taylor ticket garnered no votes in the United States Electoral College and only 2.4% of the popular vote, a far smaller share than most pundits had anticipated; some historians have suggested that the Progressive campaign did Truman more good than harm, as their strident criticism of his foreign policy helped to undercut Republican claims that the administration's policies were insufficiently anti-Communist.
 Nearly half of these votes came in New York (possibly tipping the state and its 47 electoral votes from Truman to Dewey), where Wallace ran on the ALP ballot line.